Low (David Bowie album): Background and inspiration

-The soundtrack abandoned, Bowie decided he was ready to free himself from the Los Angeles drug culture and move back to Europe.
+With the soundtrack abandoned, Bowie decided he was ready to free himself from the Los Angeles drug culture and move back to Europe.
 He began rehearsals for the Isolar tour to promote Station to Station in January 1976; the tour began on 2 February.
 Though it was critically acclaimed, Bowie became a controversial figure during the tour.
 Speaking as his persona the Thin White Duke, he made statements about Adolf Hitler and Nazi Germany that some interpreted as expressing sympathy for or promoting fascism.
 Bowie later blamed his erratic behaviour during this period on his addictions and precarious mental state, stating: "It was a dangerous period for me.
 I was at the end of my tether physically and emotionally and had serious doubts about my sanity."

-After performing the 7 May 1976 show in London, Bowie caught up with ex-Roxy Music keyboardist and conceptualist Brian Eno backstage.
+After a London show in May 1976, Bowie caught up with Roxy Music's former keyboardist and conceptualist Brian Eno backstage.
 The two had met occasionally since 1973.
-After leaving Roxy Music, Eno had released two solo albums in 1975 in the ambient genre: Another Green World and Discreet Music.
-Bowie listened to Discreet Music regularly on the American leg of the tour.
-Biographers Marc Spitz and Hugo Wilcken later recognised Another Green World in particular as a major influence on the sound Bowie aimed to create for Low; Christopher Sandford also cites Eno's Taking Tiger Mountain (By Strategy) (1974) as an influence.
+After leaving Roxy Music, Eno had released two ambient solo albums in 1975: Another Green World and Discreet Music.
+Bowie listened to the latter regularly on the American leg of the tour.
+The biographers Marc Spitz and Hugo Wilcken later recognised Another Green World in particular as a major influence on the sound Bowie aimed to create for Low.
 Bowie and Eno became infatuated with the German musical movement known as krautrock, including the acts Tangerine Dream, Neu!, Kraftwerk and Harmonia.
 Eno had worked with Harmonia in the studio and on stage, and Bowie exhibited a krautrock influence on Station to Station, particularly its title track.
 After meeting, the pair agreed to stay in touch.